Grunde Jomaas

-Grunde Jomaas is a Norwegian fire-safety scientist whose work spans combustion fundamentals, large-scale fire phenomena and the development of performance-based design tools.
-He is ERA Chair and Head of the Department for Fire-Safe Sustainable Built Environment at the Slovenian National Building and Civil Engineering Institute (ZAG) and Professor of Fire Science at the University of Primorska.
+Grunde Jomaas is a Norwegian fire-safety scientist and engineer whose work includes combustion, fire dynamics, sustainable built environments, and fire safety related to emerging energy technologies.
+He is Executive Director of Fire & Risk Alliance's operations in the United Kingdom and Europe.
+He previously led the FRISSBE research programme at the Slovenian National Building and Civil Engineering Institute (ZAG) and has held academic positions at the University of Edinburgh and the Technical University of Denmark.

 Education

-Jomaas completed early training in fire-protection engineering at Stord/Haugesund College in Norway before earning a BSc in Fire Protection Engineering with summa-cum-laude honours from the University of Maryland in 2001.
-He then moved to Princeton University, where he obtained an MSc in 2005 and a PhD in Mechanical and Aerospace Engineering in 2008; his dissertation, supervised by Professor Law, analysed the propagation and stability of expanding spherical flames.
+Jomaas earned a BSc in Fire Protection Engineering from the University of Maryland in 2001.
+He then obtained an MSc in 2005 and a PhD in Mechanical and Aerospace Engineering in 2008 at Princeton University.

 Career

 After a short period as a staff engineer at Combustion Science and Engineering, Inc., Jomaas undertook post-doctoral research at École Centrale Paris (2008–2009).
 He joined the Technical University of Denmark in 2009, rising from assistant to associate professor and overseeing master’s programmes in fire safety and civil engineering.
 In 2016 he became Professor and BRE Chair of Fire Safety Engineering at the University of Edinburgh, where he also directed the local node of the International Master of Science in Fire Safety Engineering.
 Since 2021 he has led the EU-funded FRISSBE research centre at ZAG in Slovenia.
 He had visiting appointments at the University of Waterloo and the University of Queensland.

-Jomaas’ research integrates laboratory, field and micro-gravity experiments with analytical and numerical models.
-His early studies on flame instabilities established critical conditions for spherical-flame propagation, while subsequent projects explored pool-fire boil-over, photovoltaic-array fires and timber-building resilience.
-He is a long-time collaborator on NASA’s Saffire series of spacecraft-fire experiments.
+Jomaas’ research focus on fire dynamic using laboratory, field and micro-gravity experiments as well as analytical and numerical models.
+He has been collaborating with NASA for Saffire series of spacecraft-fire experiments.